dotRP/streamers/streamelements.markdown

 #### Timers

-1. TODO StreamElements Bot Timers
+1. Add the following to your StreamElements [Timers](https://streamelements.com/dashboard/bot/timers)
-2. Click to copy
+2. Click to copy each command

 <div markdown="1" class="content-table">